 Dining in Haleiwa: A Foodie’s Paradise

-For such a small town, Haleiwa makes its presence felt where food is concerned.
+For such a small town, Haleiwa makes its presence known where food is concerned.
 From food trucks to high-end cuisine, Haleiwa’s restaurant scene is diverse and rich.

 Haleiwa Joe’s